yunwoong7/aws-idp-pipeline/docs/devcontainer_setup.md

 ---

-**Deployment Complete!** Whether you are running locally or have deployed to ECS, your AWS IDP environment is now fully operational.
+**Deployment Complete!** You can now test the AWS IDP environment either locally or in the ECS environment.